francesco-fortunato/miRVAna/README.md

     ```sh
     cd miRVAna
     ```
-4. Install Git LFS (if not already installed):
+4. Install Git LFS (if it is not already installed):
     ```sh
     git lfs install
     ```